BATTERY MONITORING RELAY

 STEP 7 OPTIONAL VOLTAGE CALIBRATION

 The factory precision of the measurements is about 1%.
 If you want more precision, we recommend that you carry out the calibration.
 Use a precise measurement instrument for the battery and you will take note of the measurement.
 Push the button [Calibration].
 Choose the proper range: 60V or 300V according to your measurement.
-Use up and down to match the measurement and then push the button 'SAVE'.
+Use up and down to match the measurement.
+Click the "SAVE" button.
 The Be48 will calculate the correction factor.
-You will get in a few seconds the reading with approximately 'NO ERROR'.
+You'll get precise readings.
 A good calibration will allow you a 0,1% accuracy.
 The calibration is stored in a NON VOLATILE memory.

 DC VOLTAGE LOGGER

-If you want to carry out really accurate testing of the system, the BE48 provides a real-time data logger.
-By analyzing the TIMESTAMP you can find out if the system works as you expect.
-To make LOG HISTORY perform accurately you are required to maintain your computer connected to the BE48 monitoring relay.
+The BE48 has a real-time data logger that you can use to test the system with extreme accuracy.
+By analyzing the TIMESTAMP you can find out if the system works well.
+To enable the LOG HISTORY, maintain your computer connected to the BE48.
 We recommend that you use a fully isolated USB repeater.
 Using normal cable extenders you can cover distances up to 20 meters without problems.

 VOLTAGE MONITORING RELAY LOG EVENTS